Vinay-Tekkur/AdventureWorks-Sales-Data/README.md

 # AdventureWorks-Sales-Data
+Dashboard to visualize sales data for one of example cycles company to keeps track of their product sales, bussiness, revenues based on geolocations and products/categories and subcategories.
+Restructure the dataset using Calculated columns and measures also build relationships between models to showcase combined results from multiple sources.

 Problem Statement:
 Creating the Dynamically interactive dashboard using Sales Data from Year 2015 to 2017 Dashboard should contain following aspects: